rforbiodatascience23/group_21_project/README.md

 # Usage

 For usage, run the 00_all.qmd file.
-This contains all the individual analyses run, and will output the expected result.
+This contains all the individual analyses run, and will output the results.